Do Go On - 425 - The WWI Christmas Truce

 Wow.

-Here on the homestretch here?
 Yeah, no, no reason.

-But sadly, a few decades after the war to end all wars,
+But sadly, a few decades after the war, to end all wars, would you believe it?

 What?

-This time it's personal.
+This time as personal.

-Secret of the years.
+Secret of the use.

-Yeah, that's a bit too real in this one I think.
+Yeah, that's a bit too real in this one, I think.

-Rationing during wartime meant that a lot of everyday things were harder to come by during
+Rationing during wartime meant that a lot of everyday things were harder to come by during the Second World War.

-all rationed, and this had a big effect on the traditional Christmas meal.
+And this had a big effect on the traditional Christmas meal.

-So mock food became popular, with foods such as vegetables and sausage meat replacing turkey in other festive treats.
+with foods such as vegetables and sausage meat replacing turkey and other festive treats.

-They called them turkey but they were often in reality a potato casserole formed into the shape of a bird.
+They called them turkey, but they were often in reality a potato casserole formed into the shape of a bird.

 I'm actually all for that.